amir1376/kotlin-validator/README.md

 val result=(email or empty).validate(input)
 ```

-## Validate complex nested objects
+## Validate nested objects
-of course sometimes you want to validate a model
+sometimes you want to validate a model
 the library has support this too
 for example you have the following models
 ```kotlin